HiDeoo/Haku/README.md

 - Available as a web application or Progressive Web App that can be installed on desktop and mobile devices.
 - Content-focused with hideable sidebars.
 - Full text search.
+- Quick method to share content to the application from any device collected in an Inbox.
 - Passwordless authentication.
 - Offline support (read-only at the moment).
 - Allow-list of authorized users.